51Degrees/documentation/src/concepts/metadata/values.md

 | Property | The @property which the **value** relates to.
 This, in combination with the name, uniquely identifies the **value** within the @fiftyoneengine it belongs to.
 For example, there may be many **values** whose name is ``true``, but each be a **value** for a different @property. |
 | Description| A description of the **value** explaining what it refers to, and what it means if a @profile has this **value**. |
 | URL      | A URL where more information on the **value** can be found. |

+# Retrieval

+**Values** can be retrieved from a @fiftyoneengine using its unique id (the combination of its name and @property).
+The id remains unique across @datafiles (both different @datatiers and different release dates).

+All **values** can also be returned as a collection to be iterated.